-(3) A partnership between the alternative payment program and the resource and referral program.

-- (c) The information provided by the program or partnership shall be to assist parents in making informed choices about available types of care that would both offer a safe, caring, and age-appropriate early learning and educational support environment for children, as well as support the parents' work activities, including, but not limited to, information about high-quality early learning and educational support options and resources specified in this subdivision.
-The program or partnership may utilize resources from a certified list posted on the department's Internet Web site pursuant to subdivision (b) of Section 8203, or may develop local resources that shall include, but are not limited to, the following: - (1) Information regarding how to select services that meet the needs of the parent and child. - (2) Information on licensing requirements and procedures for centers and family homes. - (3) Trustline requirements for homes and providers exempt from licensure. - (4) A range of possible early learning and educational support options from which a parent may choose. - (5) Information on available care subsidies and eligibility requirements. - (6) Quality indicators, including provider or educator training, accreditation, staff stability, group size, ratio of children to staff, environments that support the healthy development of children, parent involvement, and communication between the parent and provider. - (7) Information on quality rating and improvement systems, where available. - (d) The program or partnership shall also provide parenting information to parents. - SEC.
-20. Section 8215 of the Education Code is amended to read: - 36 8215. (a) There is hereby established a project known as the 37 California Child Care Initiative Project.
-It is the intent of the 38 Legislature to promote and foster the project in cooperation with 39 private corporations and local governments.
-The objective of the
+- SEC.
+19. Section 8214 of the Education Code is amended to read: - 8214. (a) Resource and referral services shall be provided to all persons requesting services and to all types of eligible providers, regardless of income level or other eligibility criteria.
+In addition to the services prescribed by this section, resource and referral may provide a wide variety of parent and provider support and educational services. - (b) Information shall be provided to parents in the county of service at the time the family is determined eligible for services, and at recertification, by one of the following: - (1) An alternative payment program. - (2) A resource and referral program. - (3) A partnership between the alternative payment program and the resource and referral program. - (c) The information provided by the program or partnership shall be to assist parents in making informed choices about available types of care that would both offer a safe, caring, and age-appropriate early learning and educational support environment for children, as well as support the parents' work activities, including, but not limited to, information about high-quality early learning and educational support options and resources specified in this subdivision.
+The program or partnership may utilize resources from a list posted on the department's Internet Web site pursuant to subdivision (c) of Section 8206 if this list is available.
+If the department does not create a list of resources pursuant to subdivision (c) of Section 8206, the program or partnership may develop local-resources that resources.
+These resources shall include, but are not limited to, the following: - (1) Information regarding how to select services that meet the needs of the parent and child.

+(2) Information on licensing requirements and procedures for child care centers and family child care homes.

+- (3) Trustline requirements for homes and providers exempt from licensure. - (4) A range of possible early learning and educational support options from which a parent may choose. - (5) Information on available care subsidies and eligibility requirements. - (6) Quality indicators, including provider or educator training, accreditation, staff stability, group size, ratio of children to staff, environments that support the healthy development of children, parent involvement, and communication between the parent and provider. - (7) Information on quality rating and improvement systems, where available. - (d) The program or partnership shall also provide parenting information to parents.